 Music as foundation

-There is plenty of singing and dancing in “My Silent Night”, as is to be expected of an authentic musical play in the vein of “The Sound of Music”.
-Just like the song “Silent Night” had made its way across the Atlantic to the New World in 1839, protagonist Justin embarks on a journey from America to Salzburg: It’s a quite personal journey to the past and to a place that holds much promise for him.
-He wants to find himself, his vocation.
+There was plenty of singing and dancing in “My Silent Night”, as is to be expected of an authentic musical play in the vein of “The Sound of Music”.
+Just like the song “Silent Night” had made its way across the Atlantic to the New World in 1839, protagonist Justin embarked on a journey from America to Salzburg: It’s a quite personal journey to the past and to a place that Held much promise for him.
+He wanted to find himself, his vocation.
 And maybe even love.

 Music is the foundation for all of this.
 In the same way that it was an important constant in the lives of Joseph Mohr and Franz Xaver Gruber, Justin slowly but surely begins to uncover his own talents.